History of Cortina d'Ampezzo

 With the arrival of fascism Cortina experienced a strong return to tourism, but this cost it much of its identity.
 Many of the highest fascist hierarchies liked to spend their vacations here, bringing a large influx of capital, used for the construction of ski slopes and ski lifts, but also the demand for linguistic homogenization by the Ampezzo people.

 In the same historical period the Fallen War Memorial was built in the locality of Pocol.
-It is a place where are preserved the mortal remains of all the soldiers fallen in the Dolomites.
+It is a place where the mortal remains of all the soldiers fallen in the Dolomites are preserved.
 Before the construction the remains were buried in small war cemeteries.
 If you would like to learn more about this topic, you can read the page where we describe it in-depth:

 Pocol Military Memorial